 Investors seldom think deep about the business of the company in which they are investing their hard earned money.
 Novice investors are happy investing in any stock as long as it increases in price.
 But the moment it starts going below for their purchase price, it became worrisome for them.
 An investor should know why he entered or bought in the first place.
 If an investor knows the idea and moat behind his investment they obviously he can reap a lot of profits without worrying about its future.

-Some of the reasons for decrease in stock price
+Some of the reasons for the decrease in stock price

 - Some negative sentiments against the company are being spread which could be temporary.